 However, over a century after its discovery, a strange twist of fate would bring this famous Viking grave back into the limelight.

 Osteologist Anna Kjellström happened to be studying the remains from this particular burial as part of a separate project.
 During her research, she noticed that the skeleton’s cheek and hipbones looked more feminine than masculine.

 Following up on her hunch, a DNA sample was extracted from the body and sent to the University of Stockholm for analysis.
-The results confirmed what centuries of legend have always claimed: this high-ranking Viking warrior was, in fact, a woman.
+The results confirmed what centuries of legend have always claimed: this high-ranking Viking warrior was, in fact, a woman—a shieldmaiden.

-Next, read about the 1,200-year-old Viking sword found on a Norwegian mountain.
+Next, after learning about the shieldmaidens of Viking culture, read about the 1,200-year-old Viking sword found on a Norwegian mountain.
 Then learn about the Onna-Bugeisha — Japan’s badass female samurai.